Astor63/TPS-Mods/Work In Progress/Gears Improvement/Items Improvement/Grenades  Improvement/Kiss of Death Unbridled/ReadMe.md

 ### Compatibility:

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)
+- Should be compatible with most other mods, as long as they do not touch the Grenade Mods.

 ### Help!
 The Mod doesn't work !?!